 Recall that the goal in Floortime is to get a continuous back-and-forth flow of interactions.
 This capacity to have these continuous circles of communication is a pre-requisite for humans to move into social problem-solving, symbolic and logical thinking which are capacities that prepare us for higher learning–namely, academics, and for participating in the world which is a social place.

 We’ve discussed many times before how we move up the developmental ladder to a continuous flow of interaction, and how challenging and expanding are a part of that interaction.
-Whether it be slowing down and stretching out the interactions, being playfully obstructive or playing confused, or applying process-oriented learning, we can respectfully connect with our children and motivate them to willingly interact with us.
+Whether it be slowing down and stretching out the interactions, being playfully obstructive or acting confused, or applying process-oriented learning, we can respectfully connect with our children and motivate them to willingly interact with us.

 It’s a job of parents to help their children develop and grow.
 All human beings need to be put out of their comfort zone or you go stagnant.
 No one knows what they can do until they are pushed to do it.
 In the case of Floortime, we have the wonderful practice of giving our children new opportunities in the safety and comfort of our own home rather than in the stress of the real world, in the moment.
 That’s the whole point!